 Her weight dropped to 42 kg, and she was then diagnosed with a rare thing called Hashimoto’s.
 Her heart rate was too high, lungs enlarged, and she was very, very sick.
 But finally my beautiful, happy, funny, loving daughter was back.

-She and her husband thought it was time for a baby, but Cristy cannot carry a baby, due to the holes in her backbone.
-Coxis bone pregnancy is a very dangerous, so they got approval for surrogates.
+She and her husband thought it was time for a baby, but Cristy cannot carry a baby due to the holes in her backbone.
+Pregnancy would be very dangerous, so they got approval for surrogates.
 They found the perfect beautiful couple who would love to carry their precious eggs.

 God or someone, please tell me WHY does this amazing, beautiful girl have to get cancer?
 This Wednesday, she has to have a full hysterectomy.
 There are so many nasty, evil, bad people.
 Why her?